daubejb/daubejb.github.io/_posts/2016-12-23-how-to-configure-jekyll-to-github-pages.md

 title:  How to configure Jekyll to GitHub Pages on Arch Linux
 date:  2016-12-23 08:33:45 +0000
 categories: howto
-tags: howto jekyll githubpages archlinux
+tags: howto githubpages archlinux jekyl
 ---
 # How to configure Jekyll to GitHub Pages on Arch Linux